 Adequate and suitable housing contributes to physical and mental well-being.

-Supportive Living homes provide the advantages of living independently, combining affordable housing with organizational support services, to connect people struggling with chronic mental health issues, receive appropriate health care.
+Supportive Living homes provide the advantages of living independently, with affordable housing for people struggling with chronic mental health issues.

 As stated in the Homeless Hub report, "Housing First in Canada," a harm reduction model of housing acknowledges the presence of the contributing factors to chronic homelessness while mitigating the risks that these factors present.

-Supportive Living housing comes with the provision of individualized supports that are needed to break the cycle of hospitalization, homelessness, and incarceration.
+Supportive Living housing comes with the access of individualized supports that are needed to break the cycle of hospitalization, homelessness, and incarceration.

 When looking for a home for your client, there are many things to consider to ensure they live in a safe environment that provides for their basic needs and independence.